nestjsx/nestjs-config/README.md

 Nest Config
 ===

+A config component for nestJS.

 ## Install

-Add the config module to your application
+A dotenv config module to your application

 ```typescript
 import {
     Module,
 } from '@nestjs/common';